Journalist · Poet

 Creative Nonfiction / Criticism

 When he's not reporting, Harrell writes cultural criticism at the intersection of hip-hop, anime, and video games.
-A lifelong devotee of action games, metroidvanias, RPGs, indie titles, and fighting games, his work at The Punished Backlog explores narrative, identity, and what it means to find yourself in the worlds you play.
+A lifelong devotee of action games, metroidvanias, RPGs, indie titles, and fighting games, his work at The Punished Backlog explores video game narratives, mechanics, and what it means to find yourself in the worlds you play.

 The Punished Backlog